 2. It’s not as hard as following a diet.

 You don’t change the food you eat while being on intermittent fasting, you change the way when you eat.
-This is different from diets that usually demands switching to other foods where the problem exists of people don’t following it over the long term.
-Also, the effective weight loss makes people not wanting to give up on intermittent fasting.
+This is different from diets that usually demand to switch to other foods where the problem exists of people who don’t follow it over the long term.
+Also, effective weight loss makes people not wanting to give up on intermittent fasting.

 3. It may reduce the risk of cancer.

-It’s not sure that fasting helps reducing the risk against cancer.
+It’s not sure that fasting helps to reduce the risk of cancer.
 However, there are several studies that show us that people who fast before going under chemotherapy have way better cure rates.
 There will be without a doubt more research in the near future on fasting

 THERE IS MORE!

 Like mentioned before, when fasting your body doesn’t have the same insulin levels and it will start to burn stored fats as an energy source.
 This will quickly result in effective weight-loss.

 5. It’s effective against insulin resistance and type 2 diabetes.

 Fasting leads to a reduction of blood sugar and insulin levels.
 Obviously, this is beneficial for people with type 2 diabetes although people that suffer from diabetes should always talk to their doctor first before starting with fasting.